marcvanzee/marcvanzee.github.io/index.md

 ## About me

 Senior researcher/engineer at Google DeepMind working in the [JAX team](https://flax.readthedocs.io).
-Previously at Google Brain.
+Previously at Google Brain and Google Research.
 PhD from University of Luxembourg, internship at Google Pittsburgh, exchange to Stanford University.

 Research interests: applying ideas and techniques from knowledge representation/reasoning to deep learning using large language models.